pattern-lab/patternlab-node/packages/docs/src/docs/pattern-documenting.md

 sitemapChangefreq: 'monthly'
 ---

-Pattern documentation gives developers and designers the ability to provide context for their patterns.
+Pattern documentation gives developers and designers the ability to provide context for their patterns and subgroups.
 The documentation file consists of Markdown with YAML front matter.
 It should follow this format:

 ```
 ---